nixworks/public/news/2010/10/27/index.md

 ##### Taliban
 ### [Security forces raid Taliban hideouts in northern Baghlan province of Afghanistan eliminating five insurgents. ](/news/2010/10/27/security-forces-raid-taliban-hideouts-in-northern-baghlan-province-of-afghanistan-eliminating-five-insurgents.md)
-_Context: Afghan, Baghlan province, Taliban_
+_Context: Taliban, Afghan, Baghlan province_

 ##### NATO
 ### [A NATO soldier is killed in a roadside bomb attack in Afghanistan, taking the 2010 death toll for allied troops in Afghanistan to 603. ](/news/2010/10/27/a-nato-soldier-is-killed-in-a-roadside-bomb-attack-in-afghanistan-taking-the-2010-death-toll-for-allied-troops-in-afghanistan-to-603.md)
-_Context: NATO, War in Afghanistan (2001-present), 2010 death toll_
+_Context: War in Afghanistan (2001-present), NATO, 2010 death toll_

 ##### Hamas
 ### [An Islamic Jihad terrorist is killed when three men who approached an Israeli security fence from the Gaza Strip are fired upon by Israel Defense Forces tanks. ](/news/2010/10/27/an-islamic-jihad-terrorist-is-killed-when-three-men-who-approached-an-israeli-security-fence-from-the-gaza-strip-are-fired-upon-by-israel-de.md)
-_Context: Gaza Strip,  Israeli, Hamas, Israeli Army_
+_Context: Gaza Strip, Hamas, Israeli Army,  Israeli_

 ##### Warner Bros.
 ### [Warner Bros. and New Line confirm that the "The Hobbit" films will be shot in New Zealand. ](/news/2010/10/27/warner-bros-and-new-line-confirm-that-the-the-hobbit-films-will-be-shot-in-new-zealand.md)
-_Context: New Line, The Hobbit, New Zealand, Warner Bros._
+_Context: Warner Bros., New Line, New Zealand, The Hobbit_

 ##### Wells Fargo
 ### [American bank Wells Fargo admits it made mistakes in 55,000 real estate foreclosure cases. ](/news/2010/10/27/american-bank-wells-fargo-admits-it-made-mistakes-in-55-000-real-estate-foreclosure-cases.md)
-_Context: Wells Fargo, housing, foreclose_
+_Context: housing, Wells Fargo, foreclose_

 ##### China
 ### [One sailor drowns and 12 are missing after a freighter carrying Chinese crew capsized off Taiwan. ](/news/2010/10/27/one-sailor-drowns-and-12-are-missing-after-a-freighter-carrying-chinese-crew-capsized-off-taiwan.md)
-_Context: Taiwan, China_
+_Context: China, Taiwan_

 ##### Thailand
 ### [Floods in 18 Thai provinces kill 59 people. ](/news/2010/10/27/floods-in-18-thai-provinces-kill-59-people.md)